TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module_1.1_Python_Basics.md

    - The datetime library will be particularly useful when we have to deal with time later on Quantconnect

 #### installing python libraries with `pip`
+In module 2, you will have to install machine learning and data science libraries.
+Here's how to do it.
 - [How to download and install Python Packages and Modules with Pip](https://www.youtube.com/watch?v=jnpC_Ib_lbc)
 ---